syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/print-the-sfpdfiewer-inside-the-dialog-component.md

 # Print the SfPdfViewer inside the Dialog in Blazor SfPdfViewer Component

 The SfPdfViewer supports printing the loaded PDF file by default.
-Here, we perform print action once PDFViewer is loaded with document.
+Here, we perform print action once SfPdfViewer is loaded with document.

 The following code illustrates how to perform print action once SfPdfViewer is loaded.